-Plagiarism primarily takes one of two forms:
+Plagiarism primarily takes one of these forms:

-- i) students misuse of information from the web or other sources, where they 'cut and paste' sections of text from these resources directly into their assignments without acknowledging the original source; and - students working too closely with one or more individuals to help solve and/or answer an assessed task or question, resulting in the production of a joint answer or solution (whether intentionally or not) to gain an unfair advantage over others in their assignments.
-This form of plagiarism is called collusion.
+- i) students misuse of information from the web or other sources, where they 'cut and paste' sections of text from these resources directly into their assignments without acknowledging the original source; and - ii) students working too closely with one or more individuals to help solve and/or answer an assessed task or question, resulting in the production of a joint answer or solution (whether intentionally or not) to gain an unfair advantage over others in their assignments.
+This form of plagiarism is called collusion. - iii) students using work produced by someone else i.e. a company, from the web or from another learner.

-To check students are working in a fair and academically appropriate manner, Cardiff & Vale College uses text comparison software to detect potential cases of plagiarism in work that is submitted for assessment.
+To check students are working in a fair and academically appropriate manner, Cardiff & Vale College uses text comparison software to detect potential cases of plagiarism in work that is submitted for assessment by HE and Access learners.
 This is:

-• Turnitin which carries out the equivalent of an internet search, looks for matches between the text included in a piece of work submitted by a student with all forms of information and resources publicly available on the internet.
+Turnitin which carries out the equivalent of an internet search, looks for matches between the text included in a piece of work submitted by a student with all forms of information and resources publicly available on the internet.
 Turnitin is used to check for cases of direct copying, and/or not properly referencing various types of source materials.
 It can also be used to compare each student's assignments with the module materials and other commonly used or provided references.
 For each assignment submitted to Turnitin, an 'originality' report is produced showing the percentage of text that matches specific websites.